Have an appointment? We are so excited to meet you!

 During your child’s first dental visit, we invite you to stay with your child during the exam.
 In future appointments, we ask that you allow team members to accompany your child through the dental experience.
 This allows us to get to know your child better and to establish a bond of trust, even when you are not present.
 For the safety of all patients, other children not currently receiving dental treatment should remain in the reception room with a supervising adult.

 With Carolina Pediatric Dentistry as your child’s Dental Home, your child has an option for dental emergency management other than the Emergency Room.
-In the event that your child experiences trauma to his or her mouth, please contact our office immediately: (919)570-0180.
+If you are a patient of record, and your child experiences trauma to his or her mouth, please contact our office immediately: (919)570-0180.
 Check out our Emergencies Page for more information about dental emergencies.